Barrett Tied To Faith Group Ex-members Say Subjugates Women

 After a period of religious study and instruction that lasts from three to six years, people involved in People of Praise can choose to make a lifelong covenant pledging love and service to fellow community members and to God, which includes tithing at least 5% of their gross income to support the groups activities and charitable initiatives, according to a statement on the groups website.

-People of Praise’s more than 1,500 word covenant, a copy of which was reviewed by AP, includes a passage where members promise to follow the teachings and instructions of the groups pastors, teachers and evangelists.
+People of Praise’s covenant, a copy of which was reviewed by the AP, includes a passage where members promise to follow the teachings and instructions of the groups pastors, teachers and evangelists.

 We agree to obey the direction of the Holy Spirit manifested in and through these ministries in full harmony with the church,” the covenant says.